Bell Buckle, Tennessee: Sightseeing and tourism

 Bell Buckle is noted for the many preserved and restored Victorian homes, shops, and churches located in and around downtown.
 Bell Buckle is a center for antiques, quilts, and various handmade crafts.
 The town hosts two yearly festivals: the RC Cola & Moon Pie festival and the Webb School Arts & Crafts Fair.

 A member of Tennessee Backroads, Bell Buckle has the distinction of being the smallest town in Tennessee to be a Tree City USA.
-Bell Buckle was also distinguished as Southern Living magazine's 2021 "South's Best Small Town."
 Bell Buckle is the home of The Webb School (which relocated from Culleoka in 1886), a college preparatory boarding and day school which plays an integral part in the ambience of the town.